parasaurolophus/rader.us/src/software/scheme/tail-recursion.md

 at least `n` frames whenever it is called.
 Since computer memory is a finite resource, it does not require enormously large values of `n` to cause a stack overflow for most real world hardware.

+---

+<a id="loop-constructs"></a>

+<sup>***</sup>Emphasis here on _need_.
+Early versions of Scheme actually had no
+explicit loop constructs but a few were added over time due to popular demand.
+The first such, the `do` special form, is modeled on C/C++/Java etc. `for` loops but uses a syntax that is so tortured that one wonders whether or not the original authors were trying to make a point and steer people toward tail recursion based loops or continuation passing by making `do` much harder to use.
+In other words, the "popular demand" mostly came from people trying to learn Scheme and the functional paradigm after having already become very used to procedureal programming using so-called "structured" languages.